 Having an accident, illness or injury is not something we normally think about.
 However, on top of the obvious physical and mental effects of being unwell, not being able to work could put you and your family under serious financial strain.

-Whether you are young or old, single or with a family, a practice owner, associate or in hospital service - income protection can give you the financial support you and your family need so that you can concentrate on your recovery, however long that may be.
+Whether you are young or old, single or with a family, income protection can give you the financial support you and your family need, so that you can concentrate on your recovery, however long that may be.

 Our plan is designed by experts working closely with dental professionals, just like you.
 So you can be sure that whatever stage your career is at, we have a plan to suit your lifestyle and needs.
 Our business is based on the simple principle that our members should never have to compromise on levels of service or the quality of their cover.